 - Careful use of social media provides can generate word-of-mouth recommendations for your business.

-- Social media can drive traffic to your website.
-Potential customers who may not otherwise have found it will be exposed to links from sources they trust.
+- Social media can drive traffic to your website, including potential customers who may not otherwise have found your business online.

 Learn more about your market